Master of Science in Computer Science Plan A

 2. Second priority will be given to students selected for specific tasks by the Department.

-3. Third priority will be given to doctoral students and MS/CS, Plan A students who are recommended by their major professor.
+3. Third priority will be given to doctoral students and Computer Science MS, Plan A students who are recommended by their major professor.

 4. If any tuition waivers remain, they will be assigned based on the discretion of the Department.